-See disposition of comment T1 from US.
+See also comments T1 from US and T4 from Germany.

 T3.
 Page 1211, Row 109A: Meroitic Cursive

 Because of the appearance of a recent article by Jochen Hallof in Beiträge zur Sudanforschung vol. 10 (2009), entitled "Ein meroitisches Zahlenostrakon aus Qasr Ibrim", presenting Meroitic numbers from 1 up to 900,000, Ireland requests the removal of the Meroitic fractions and numbers of the characters 109C0..109F0 from the FCD pending further study.
 We hope to have this study complete before the Helsinki meeting.